 Cabin vacation rentals can provide you an income when you’re not using your log home.
 You can help cover your cabin mortgage, pay for maintenance and upkeep, or simply put some money away by renting your cabin for parts of the year when you’re not using it.
 Rather than having your valuable cabin investment sit idle, you can recoup some of your expenses and know that your log home is being used and cared for.

 Your cabin vacation rental could be part of your self-guided IRA, paid for with funds from your retirement account and with proceeds going back into your IRA to be protected from taxes until you retire and withdraw your funds.
-Just make sure that you install a good home security system.

 Remember, when you plan to sell your log home you will owe no capital gains tax if you can claim it as your primary residence for at least 2 of the previous 5 years.